emberjs/rfcs/text/0000-rfc-stages.md

 - Updating the stage
 - An optional note at the top that summarizes minor adjustments to the RFC design, at the time that the RFC's work became available for general use.
 This note can be very brief, and link out to other resources like a blog post.
 For example, an update might simply say "See `<blog post>` for more information about this feature."
 This note is not intended to be updated across time.
+- Updating any part of the RFC prose, in order to keep a written record of the changes and rationale.

 These edits are reviewed and merged by the relevant core team.
 Today, these types of changes do happen.
 We just don't write them down.
 So, merge criteria should be very loose.